SiliconLabs/unify-matter-bridge/docs/_sources/readme_overview.md.txt

 # Unify Matter Bridge Overview

-The Unify Matter Bridge is an application that makes legacy devices, such as Z-Wave and Zigbee devices, accessible on a Matter fabric.
+The Unify Matter Bridge is a reference application that makes legacy devices, such as Z-Wave devices, accessible on a Matter fabric.
 It does so by acting as an _IoT Service_ in a Unify Framework.

-In the Unify Framework, _protocol controllers_ translate raw wireless application protocols such as Z-Wave and Zigbee into a common API called the Unify Controller Language (UCL).
-This enables IoT services to operate and monitor Z-Wave and Zigbee networks without being aware of the underlying wireless protocol.
+In the Unify Framework, _protocol controllers_ translate raw wireless application protocols such as Z-Wave into a common API called the Unify Controller Language (UCL).
+This enables IoT services to operate and monitor Z-Wave networks without being aware of the underlying wireless protocol.

 In Unify, the transport between IoT services and Protocol Controllers is MQTT